james77777778/keras-aug/README.md

 - 🚀 faster than [KerasCV](https://github.com/keras-team/keras-cv) which is an official Keras library
 - 🧰 supporting various data types, including **images, labels, bounding boxes, segmentation masks**, and more.
-- ❤️ dependent only on TensorFlow, TensorFlow Probability and KerasCV
+- ❤️ dependent only on TensorFlow and KerasCV
 - 🌟 seamlessly integrating with the `tf.data` and `tf.keras.Model` APIs
 - 🔥 compatible with GPU